mattrajca/GoEV3/README.md

 	mv GoEV3-master GoEV3
 	rm GoEV3.tar.gz
 	cd ~

+Note we're not using `go get` to avoid installing `git` on the EV3.

 We should now be able to run the sample program included with GoEV3.